A priceless interstellar meteorite may lie at the bottom of the Pacific… but recovering it will be far from easy.

 A potential interstellar visitor

 Indeed, the Center for Near Earth Object Studies (CNEOS) had at the time estimated its speed at around 60 kilometers per second; a velocity that seemed far too great for someone from the solar system.
-Many astronomers have therefore suggested that it could be an interstellar object.
+Many astronomers have therefore suggested that it might be an interstellar object.

 This term refers to all space adventurers who are not gravitationally bound to a star.
 They can be asteroids, comets, or even wandering planets; in any case, these objects are therefore the actors of their own cosmic road-movies, and travel the universe alone.